 , a therapeutic method that allows the person to identify the problem, take an active role in determining the solutions, and relearn skills.

-If you feel that your computer use is negatively impacting your life, talk to your doctor or a therapist.
+If you feel that your computer or smartphone use is negatively impacting your life, talk to your doctor or a therapist.
 There is help available.

 American Psychological Association